-Note: this is an early release – there are a few known issues with the application.
+Note: there are a few known issues with the application.
 There’s a good chance you may encounter one or a few of them along the way.
 If you get stuck, just hit the reload button on your browser to start new.

 For a successful experience, keep it simple – use closed polygon’s, upload .KML files with a single polygon/parcel.